 Rehabilitation in Finland

-Rehabilitation helps you to live with an illness, to continue in work or to return to working life.
-It is always the preferred option if you have problems with your working capacity.
+Rehabilitation helps people live with illness, continue working, or return to work.
+It is always the first option when there are problems with work ability.

-If you have had an accident, for example an accident at work or a traffic accident, or you have an occupational illness, your insurer will generally provide vocational rehabilitation.
+If you have had an accident, such as an accident at work or a traffic accident, or if you have an occupational disease, the insurance company will usually arrange for occupational rehabilitation.

 More information